This Is When Kids Are Old Enough to Stay Home Alone, According to Moms (and the Law)

 In a survey by security company ADT, nearly 70 percent of respondents agreed that the sweet-spot age for when kids can start staying home alone is somewhere between the ages of 12 and 15 years old.
 Only 3 percent of survey-takers believed parents should wait until their child is at least 18 years old, and only 2 percent thought a child of 7 years or younger is fine to be left unsupervised.

-Only three states legally require kids to be of a certain minimum age to be left on their own for a period of time: Illinois (14 years old), Oregon (10 years old), and Maryland (8 years old).
-But in most states, there’s no law specifying an age minimum—instead, many offer a list of recommended ages and suggested guidelines to help you make an informed decision yourself based on subjective factors, from behavioral to environmental.
-So technically, if you live anywhere other than Illinois, Maryland, and Oregon, it’s up to you (and your child) to determine when it’s okay to start letting them stay home without a you or a babysitter.
+Three states legally require kids to be of a certain minimum age to be left on their own for a period of time: Illinois (14 years old), Oregon (10 years old), and Maryland (8 years old).
+But in most states, there's no law specifying an age minimum—instead, many offer a list of recommended ages and suggested guidelines to help you make an informed decision based on behavioral and environmental factors.
+So technically, if you live anywhere other than Illinois, Maryland, and Oregon, it's up to you (and your child) to determine when to start letting them stay home without a you or a babysitter.

 Before letting your child stay home alone, you'll want to consider important variables unique to your situation: your child's physical and emotional maturity level; how comfortable they are being left to their own devices; for how long you plan to leave them alone; if there are younger siblings to consider; and the safety of your neighborhood.
 (Find info on your state's specific laws and guidelines by contacting your local child protective services agency or visiting its website.)